Hypertrophic cardiomyopathy: Signs and symptoms

-Many people with HCM are asymptomatic or mildly symptomatic, and many of those carrying disease genes for HCM do not have clinically detectable disease.
-The symptoms of HCM include shortness of breath due to stiffening and decreased blood filling of the ventricles, exertional chest pain (also known as angina) due to reduced blood flow to the coronary arteries, uncomfortable awareness of the heart beat (palpitations), lightheadedness, weakness, fainting and sudden cardiac death.
+Many people with hypertrophic cardiomyopathy are asymptomatic or mildly symptomatic, and many of those carrying disease genes for hypertrophic cardiomyopathy do not have clinically detectable disease.
+The symptoms of hypertrophic cardiomyopathy include shortness of breath due to stiffening and decreased blood filling of the ventricles, exertional chest pain (also known as angina) due to reduced blood flow to the coronary arteries, uncomfortable awareness of the heart beat (palpitations), lightheadedness, weakness, fainting, and sudden cardiac death.

 Shortness of breath is largely due to increased thickness of the left ventricle (LV) wall and interventricular septal wall, which impairs the filling of the ventricles, but also leads to elevated pressure in the left ventricle and left atrium as a result of increased thickness.
-This impaired heart filling can cause blood to back up in the lungs' circulation, causing further symptoms Often, symptoms of HCM are due to congestive heart failure (especially activity intolerance and dyspnea), but also lower extremity edema.
+This impaired heart filling can cause blood to back up in the lungs' circulation, causing further symptoms.
+Often, symptoms of hypertrophic cardiomyopathy are due to congestive heart failure (especially activity intolerance and dyspnea), but also lower extremity edema.

-Major risk factors for sudden death in individuals with HCM include prior history of cardiac arrest or ventricular fibrillation, spontaneous sustained ventricular tachycardia, abnormal exercise blood pressure and non-sustained ventricular tachycardia, unexplained syncope, family history of premature sudden death, and left ventricular wall thickness greater than 15 mm to 30 mm, on echocardiogram.
+Major risk factors for sudden death in individuals with hypertrophic cardiomyopathy include prior history of cardiac arrest or ventricular fibrillation, spontaneous sustained ventricular tachycardia, abnormal exercise blood pressure and non-sustained ventricular tachycardia, unexplained syncope, family history of premature sudden death, and left ventricular wall thickness greater than 15 mm to 30 mm, on echocardiogram.

-HCM also presents with a systolic ejection murmur that increases in intensity with decreased preload (as in the Valsalva maneuver or standing), or with decreased afterload (as in vasodilator administration).
+Hypertrophic cardiomyopathy also presents with a systolic ejection murmur that increases in intensity with decreased preload (as in the Valsalva maneuver or standing), or with decreased afterload (as in vasodilator administration).
 On the other hand, the murmur decreases in intensity with increased preload (as in squatting) or increased afterload (as in the handgrip maneuver).
 "Spike and dome" pulse and "triple ripple apical impulse" are two other signs that can be discovered in physical examination.
 Pulsus bisferiens may also be found during examination.